How Unreliable Power Supply Affect Bloggers in Nigeria

-I was blogging from college which wasn’t easy but I made it work and even back then there were challenges with power supply in my school which made me miss some postdates and deadlines.
+I was blogging from college which wasn’t easy, but I made it work, and even back then there were challenges with the power supply in my school which caused me to miss some postdates and deadlines.

 Speaking from a realistic point of view, I will give two categories and say my personal experience, challenges I faced and how I overcame them as a full-time blogger and a part-time blogger.
 I have lived both lifestyles.

 Full-Time Blogger/Self Employed Entrepreneur